psg-titech/cfrp/README.md

 CFRP is a typed functional reactive programming language aimed at small-scale embedded systems.
 This compiler translates CFRP programs into C++.

 ## Installation

-Use the attached script as follows.
-It can avoid the dependency problems that may arise when installing the peggy package (thanks to Shohei Yasutake).
+Use the attached shell script as follows.
+It can avoid the dependency problems that may arise when installing the peggy package (thanks to [Shohei Yasutake](https://github.com/amutake)).

     $ sh install.sh

 ## Usage